IESE Insight

 - Offer a one-time compensation for those who are disadvantaged by the reform, delivered in the form of liquid assets and financed through public debt.
 This transitional component seeks to facilitate a fair transition and avoid the social rejection that often causes pension reforms to fail.

 The many simulations we conducted show that well-designed reform has multiple benefits.
-It not only improves the financial sustainability of the system by reducing future pension expenditure, but also encourages private savings and promotes longer working lives.
+It not only improves the financial sustainability of the system by reducing future pension expenditure, but it also encourages private savings and promotes longer working lives.

 By limiting the deficits, the reform avoids the need for substantial tax increases to finance them.